 Sarcoidosis improves or clears up spontaneously in nearly two thirds of people with lung sarcoidosis.
 Even enlarged lymph nodes in the chest and extensive lung inflammation may disappear in a few months or years.
 However, the course can be chronic or progressive in up to 30% of people.
 Serious involvement outside of the chest (for example, of the heart, nervous system, eyes, or liver) occurs in 4 to 7% of people at the beginning of their illness.

-People who have sarcoidosis that has not spread beyond the chest do better than those who also have sarcoidosis elsewhere in the body.
 People with enlarged lymph nodes in the chest but no sign of lung disease have a very good prognosis.
 People with Löfgren syndrome often have the best prognosis.
 About 50% of people who once had sarcoidosis have relapses.

 About 10 to 20% of people with sarcoidosis develop a serious disability due to damage to the eyes, respiratory system, or elsewhere.
 Sarcoidosis is fatal in 1 to 5% of affected people.
 Lung scarring leading to respiratory failure and cor pulmonale is the most common cause of death, followed by bleeding due to lung infection caused by Aspergillus.